gnang/HypermatrixAlgebraPackage/README.md

 # Installation

 A properly working install of [sage](http://sagemath.org/) is a prerequisite to using the hypermatrix package.
-In a sage terminal session, the hypermatrix package is to be loaded via the following
+Download the Hypermatrix sage file into your working directory.
+Load the hypermatrix package into a sage terminal session the following command:
-command:

 ```python
 sage: %runfile("Hypermatrix_Algebra_Package_code.sage")